 The availability of this coverage makes employees ineligible for the state exchanges using government subsidies.
 However, the affordability test considers only the cost to the worker of buying insurance from the company’s plan, not the cost of insuring the entire family.

-The potential financial hit or benefit that families may see is becoming more apparent with the approach of Oct 1, the date when all the federal and state-run Obamacare exchanges are schedules to being enrolling people in plans.
+The potential financial hit or benefit that families may see is becoming more apparent with the approach of Oct 1, the date when all the federal and state-run Obamacare exchanges are scheduled to begin enrolling people in plans.

 There are always many strategies to purchasing health insurance in order for employers and employees to save money.
 If you have any questions about how the Affordable Care Act could help or hurt your plan purchasing, please contact Tom Quigley at email@example.com.
 Look for his book How to Beat Obamacare to be released soon.
 Also, please view our Health Care Reform guide here.